trailofbits/algo/docs/deploy-to-freebsd.md

 # FreeBSD / HardenedBSD server setup

-It is only possible to install Algo on existing systems only.
-We support only 11 version for now.
+FreeBSD server support is a work in progress.
+For now, it is only possible to install Algo on existing FreeBSD 11 systems.

 ## System preparation